[x]

 And remember, the lead-in and the items introduced can also be in the form of a numbered or bulleted list.

-There are many different site on the internet that will offer you quizzes on the various subjects I am present you.
+There are many different sites on the internet that will offer you quizzes on the various subjects I am presenting.
 If you are aiming to be a writer, I encourage you to take these little quizzes - whether or not you feel you should.
+And remember to re-take these quizzes every so often.
+Every one, not just writers, needs to excel at this primary type of communication.

 Now, let us take a look at the dreaded…